This article explains the rules surrounding garden maintenance in socially rented properties.

 This is usually interpreted to mean that:

-Landlords are responsible for major works - like removing trees or replacing gates and pathways.
+Landlords have a legal responsibility to perform major works, like removing trees or replacing gates and pathways.

-Residents are responsible for everyday upkeep - like mowing lawns, cutting back foliage and keeping the garden litter-free.
+Residents are responsible for everyday upkeep, such as mowing lawns and keeping the garden litter-free.

-Many landlords include a tailored garden clause in their tenancy agreement.
-This helps avoid disputes by making responsibilities clear and ensuring that both parties agree to them.
-It also explains what the resident can and cannot do with the garden.
+Many landlords include a garden clause in their tenancy agreement.
+This avoids disputes by making the tenant and landlord responsibilities clear and explaining what the resident can and cannot do with the garden.

-Under the Homes (Fitness for Human Habitation) Act 2018, landlords are responsible for all communal areas in houses of multiple occupancy (HMOs) and housing blocks.
-This includes communal gardens.
+Under the Homes (Fitness for Human Habitation) Act 2018, landlords are responsible for communal areas, including communal gardens.

-Most housing providers use a grounds maintenance company to look after communal gardens.
+Most housing providers use a contractor to maintain communal gardens.

-However, residents may have some responsibilities for keeping these areas tidy.
+However, residents may be responsible for keeping these areas tidy.
 This is usually included in their tenancy agreements.

-Here are some ways you can reduce disputes with residents over gardens:
+Here are ways to reduce disputes with residents over gardens:

 Provide gardens that are easy to maintain but still look good.
 Here are a few tips:

-✅ Minimise or remove lawns: Some tenants won’t mow their lawns, so consider using paving, gravel and decking.
+✅ Minimise or remove lawns: Use paving, gravel and decking instead.
 Grow plants and flowers in planters and pots to add greenery and colour.
-Bigger pots and planters are better because they hold more water and so require less watering.
+Bigger pots and planters hold more water and so require less watering.

-✅ Choose the right plants: Evergreens like sedges and hellebores stay green all year and create fewer dead leaves.
-Ground cover plants like hebe pinguifolia 'Pagei' will grow back each year even when aggressively cut back.
+✅ Choose the right plants: Evergreens like sedges and hellebores create fewer dead leaves.
+Ground cover plants like hebe pinguifolia 'Pagei' grow back yearly even when aggressively cut back.
 They are attractive and help to stop weeds growing.

 ✅ Choose shrubs instead of plants: Shrubs and hedges are hardier than plants and tend to be evergreen.
 They live longer and they can be easily cut back.

-✅ Stop unchecked growth: Use garden membrane or weed barrier fabric, with decorative coverings like bark chippings and gravel to stop weeds and other unwanted plants from growing.
+✅ Stop unchecked growth: Use garden membrane with coverings like bark chippings and gravel to stop weeds from growing.

-✅ Remove any ponds or water features: These require additional maintenance and can be a safety hazard for children.
+✅ Remove ponds or water features: These require maintenance and can be a safety hazard for children.

 Some residents won’t have had any experience looking after a garden.
-Provide them with a guide explaining what needs to be done and how to keep outdoor areas in good condition.
+They should be provided with guidance explaining how to maintain outdoor areas.

 💡 Garden maintenance is easy with EVO |

-Make it clear what standards you expect your garden to be kept in when you onboard residents.
-You should also explain how they can report garden issues or request to make changes.
+Clarify what standards gardens must meet when onboarding residents.
+Explain how they can report garden maintenance issues or request to make changes.

-This ensures tenants are aware of what’s required and can ask any questions.
-Remember to check the condition of the garden during your final inspection when the tenant checks out.
+This ensures tenants understand the requirements and can ask questions.
+Check the condition of the garden during the final inspection when the tenant checks out.

-Yes, you can.
-However, it’s a good idea to have plenty of evidence to support you.
+Yes.
+However, it’s a good idea to have evidence.
 This includes:

 |

-💡 Keep garden tools locked away in a shed or store them safely indoors.
-This reduces the chance they’ll be stolen or get rusty.
+💡 Keep garden tools locked in a shed or stored indoors.
+This avoids theft and rust.

-💡 Water any flower beds twice per week.
+💡 Water flower beds twice per week.
 Do so in the evening and aim for the soil, not the plant.
-This stops water from evaporating in the sunshine.
-You don’t need to water your lawn.
+This stops water from evaporating.

-💡 Mow the lawn once per week in the summer.
-Try to keep it at around 5 cm in length - this will stop it drying out.
-You can mow it less in winter, and you may not have to do it at all from December to February.
+💡 Mow the lawn weekly in summer.
+Try to keep it around 5 cm in length - this stops it drying out.
+Lawn can be mowed less in winter.

 💡 Weed once per month in the summer, but less often in colder months.
-Consider using weed killer on paths and along the bottom of walls.
+Consider using weed killer on paths.

-💡 Cut back trees and shrubs at the end of autumn using a set of shears.
+💡 Cut back trees and shrubs at the end of autumn using shears.

 💡 Remove dead flower heads.
 This looks tidier and some plants may flower again.